dccmarketing/simple-sharing/README.txt

 creates a set of buttons for those sites and allows site visitors to share one of your posts without heavy Javascript or API calls.

+= Features =
+There are currently eight options for sharing:
+* Buffer
+* Delicious
+* Digg
+* Email
+* Facebook
+* Google+
+* LinkedIn
+* Pinterest
+* Reddit
+* Stumbleupon
+* tumblr
+* Twitter
+* VK
+* Xing

+Each one can be "turned off" so it doesn't display on the site.

+There are two types of buttons: icons and text.
+The icons use an SVG icon on a solid-color background.
+Text uses the name of the sharing site on a solid-color background.

+The sharing buttons can be auto-displayed at the bottom of posts and/or pages.

+Shared content on Twitter and tumblr can be attributed back to your account.

+Button styles can be overridden in your theme.

 = Feedback =
 I'm happy to take feature requests.
 Here's my current todo list:
 * Make buttons sortable (drag and drop to reorder).
-* Make a modal instead of a pop-up window for sharing.
+* Give the option to use a modal instead of a pop-up window for sharing.
+* Add additional post types for auto-display options.
 * Add additional networks as I find them.
-* Add additional post types for auto-display.
-* Maybe a widget?
+* Maybe add a widget?

 If you want to add anything else, let me know:
 * Email: chris at slushman dot com